SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-I-IP-M01-001.md

 ## Verification of Control

-- [ ] Determine if an RFC connection is in use through using the RFC runtime monitor transaction SRTM6 or the workload monitor transaction ST03N
+- [ ] Determine if an RFC connection is in use through using the RFC runtime monitor transaction SRTM or the workload monitor transaction ST03N
 - [ ] Delete any RFC connections not in use
 - [ ] Guidelines in regards to existing RFC connections are available and up to date